jagannath79/UDActiveDirectoryPortal/README.md

 * Username: Admin
 * Password: Test

-**To Start the Universal Dashboard:** Execute UDActiveDirectoryPortal.ps1
+**To Start the UDActiveDirectoryPortal:** Execute UDActiveDirectoryPortal.ps1

 The Active Directory Portal is built with Universal Dashboard.
 The Active Directory Portal has 6 main sections/tabs: